-BACHELOR OF FINE ARTS (BFA) IN CREATIVE WRITING ASSOCIATE OF FINE ARTS (AFA) IN CREATIVE WRITING CREATIVE WRITING MINOR

-Chair: Evelina Zuni Lucero (Isleta Pueblo/Ohkay Owingay)
+BACHELOR OF FINE ARTS (BFA) IN CREATIVE WRITING ASSOCIATE OF FINE ARTS (AFA) IN CREATIVE WRITING CREATIVE WRITING MINOR Chair: Jon Davis, Poetry, Literature and Screenwriting Fulltime faculty: Evelina Zuni Lucero, Fiction, Literature and Journalism (Isleta Pueblo/Ohkay Owingay) James Stevens, Poetry, Creative Non-fiction and Literature (Mohawk) Faculty Emeritus: Arthur Sze

-Fulltime faculty: Jon Davis James Stevens (Mohawk)

-Faculty Emeritus: Arthur Sze
+The Creative Writing program offers classes in the Northwest and Southwest classrooms as well as other classrooms on campus.
+Additionally, students in the major share a Creative Writing Studio across from the Library that provides a relaxed environment for study, writing, and small group activities.

-The Creative Writing Program graduates strong writers with knowledge of Indigenous and world literatures, the ability to think critically and write creatively, and the skills to enter graduate school or chosen field.
+The Creative Writing Program graduates strong writers with knowledge of indigenous and world literatures, the ability to think critically and write creatively, and the skills to enter graduate school or chosen field.